-$$distance(V1, V2, p) = (\sum{i=1}^{len} abs(V1_i - V2_i)^p)^{1/p}$$ distance between the vectors V1 and V2.
-This can be mostly easily visualized if the vectors are of length two, and represent Cartesian coordinates.
-Consider the picture on the left.
-Is the circle in the bottom left corner closer to the cross or to the star?
+Is the circle in the bottom left corner closer to the cross or closer to the star?
 It depends.
 If we can travel in a straight line, the cross is closer.
-The Pythagorean Theorem tells us that the cross is the square root of 8 units from the circle, about 2.8 units, whereas we can

-The parameter p defines the kinds of paths that can be followed in traversing the easily see that the star is 3 units from the circle.
-These distances are called Euclidean distances, and correspond to using the Minkowski distance with p=2.
-But imagine that the lines in the picture correspond to streets, and that one has to stay on the streets to get from one place to another.
-In that case, the star remains 3 units from the circle, but the cross is now 4 units away.
-These distances are called Manhattan distances, 131 and correspond to using the Minkowski distance with p=1.
+The Pythagorean Theorem tells us that the cross is the square root of 8 units from the circle, about 2.8 units, whereas we can easily see that the star is 3 units from the circle.
+These distances are called Euclidean distances, and correspond to using the Minkowski distance with p = 2.
+But imagine that the lines in the picture correspond to streets, and that we have to stay on the streets to get from one place to another.
+The star remains 3 units from the circle, but the cross is now 4 units away.
+These distances are called Manhattan distances, $^{164}$ and they correspond to using the Minkowski distance with p = 1.
+Figure 22.6 contains a function implementing the Minkowski distance.